HES-XPLAIN/hes-xplain.github.io/docs/documentation/rulesextraction/overview.md

 # Rules extraction

 The **Rules Extraction** library is designed to enhance the interpretability of Convolutional Neural Networks (CNNs) by replacing their fully-connected layers with a small set of easily understandable rules.
 This approach aims to maintain a similar level of accuracy to the original network while providing greater transparency into the decision-making process of the model.

+!!! warning "PyTorch Support Only"
+    Please note that the library currently supports only PyTorch models (nn.Module) as input models.
+This limitation should be considered when planning to use the Rules Extraction library for your project.

+This library is based on the [Improving neural network interpretability via rule extraction](../references.md#improving-neural-network-interpretability-via-rule-extraction) paper.

 ## Core Idea